Sandy beach stretching along blue lake water under warm summer sky

 Nearby Food & Stops

-The Beaches neighbourhood on Queen Street East is a short ride or walk north — one of Toronto's best stretches for cafés, ice cream, and casual restaurants.
+The Beaches neighbourhood on Queen Street East is a short ride or walk north for one of Toronto's best stretches for cafés, ice cream, and casual restaurants.
 Sunset Grill is a neighbourhood institution for breakfast.
 The beach itself has seasonal food vendors in summer.
-Cherry Beach is a short ride west for a quieter waterfront alternative.

 Trail Conditions & Notes

-This is primarily a summer trail — the beach path loses most of its appeal outside of warm weather months.
-The paved Martin Goodman section through here is rideable year-round, but the beach-specific riding (packed sand near the water) is seasonal and weather-dependent.
-Summer weekends get extremely crowded — pedestrians, volleyball players, dogs, children.
+The paved Martin Goodman section through here is rideable year-round.
+Summer weekends get extremely crowded.
+Expect pedestrians, dogs, and children.
 Go early morning if you're coming specifically to ride.
 The path is short enough that cycling is almost secondary to the experience of being at the beach.
+Cherry Beach is a short ride west for a quieter waterfront alternative.

 My take on this trail.